Admission to the College as a Freshman

 Mathematics Requirement

-Transfer students must have equivalent math courses to meet the calculus requirement with a minimum of 12 credits to cover the three-course basic math sequence.
+The calculus requirement must be met with a minimum of 12 credits to cover the three-course basic math sequence.
 Any deficiency in total math credits must be made up with electives in science or engineering.

 Code | Title | Credits |